Battle of the Gullet

 Sack of Driftmark

 House Velaryon blockaded the Gullet and controlled access to Blackwater Bay at the start of the civil war.
 After the assault on Harrenhal by Prince Daemon Targaryen and further blows to the greens, Ser Otto Hightower, the Hand of the King to Aegon II Targaryen, hatched a plan to break the Velaryon fleet's blockade.
-Otto reached out across the narrow sea to enemies of Prince Daemon, the Kingdom of the Three Daughters, hoping to persuade them to move against the Sea Snake, Lord Corlys Velaryon.
-Otto's plan took time and Aegon II eventually ran out of patience with his grandfather's prevarications, tearing the chain of office from his neck and tossing it to Ser Criston Cole.
+Otto reached out across the narrow sea to enemies of Prince Daemon, the Triarchy, hoping to persuade them to move against the Sea Snake, Lord Corlys Velaryon.
+Otto's plan took time and Aegon II eventually ran out of patience with his grandfather's prevarications, replacing him as Hand with Ser Criston Cole.

 Vermax flew too low, however, and crashed down into the sea, possibly wounded from a crossbow bolt to the eye or pulled down by a grapnel.
 Survivors said he struggled in the rigging of a burning galley and sank with it.
-Jacaerys leapt free, but was killed by Myrish crossbowmen.
+Jacaerys leapt free, but was then killed by Myrish crossbowmen.

 North and south of Dragonstone the battle continued into nighttime.
 The southern squadron bypassed Dragonstone, believing that it was to strong to assault, and instead attacked Driftmark, setting afire the harbor of Spicetown with fire ships.
 The town was sacked, with its inhabitants butchered and left as carrion.
 High Tide and the treasures of Lord Corlys Velaryon were burned by Myrish and Tyroshi soldiers, with the Sea Snake's servants cut down as they fled.